On the completeness of contraction map proof method for holographic entropy inequalities: Review of the Contraction Map Proof Method

-\end{enumerate} It should be noted that, first, all the graphs constructed above are unit-weighted graphs.
-Second, the image graph $\Phi_f(H_M)$ depends on the contraction map $f$ while the domain of the graph map, which is $H_M$, is the same for any choice of contraction map for the HEI.
+\end{enumerate} It should be noted that, first, all the graphs above are unit-weighted partial cubes.
+Second, the image graph $\Phi_f(H_M)$ depends on the contraction map $f$ while the domain of the graph contraction map, which is $H_M$, is the same for any choice of contraction map for the HEI.
+As we will see later, the \textit{preimage} and the \textit{kernel} of the graph map $\Phi_f$, instead of the domain, are the keys to our proof.